 This is a tough question.
-I have a very-well balanced life.
+I have a very well balanced life.
 I have learned to say ‘no’ in order to focus on my life priorities: God, me, my family and friends and my career.
 It is so easy to get overwhelmed by the socialite standards.
 I may know a lot of people, but my intimate circle is very small.
 I spend quality time with those I love through working on common projects – for example with my brother Rodney, a professional stunt actor, or going around the city to discover new artistic and social activities that relate to our interests.
 I haven’t been much in touch with some members of my family for the past months, especially because I was focused so much on my career.
 I will work on that.
-In my book, the best activity remains having a great conversation with those loved ones.
+In my book, the best activity remains to have a great conversation with those loved ones.

 What's your favorite food, book, music and movie?